 As Vice-Chair of Directors UK from 2007-2011, Simon was a key architect in changing it from a purely rights-collecting society to a dynamic membership body for British screen directors.

 Simon has written three non-fiction books to tie in with his award-winning television programmes.
 In 2016, he wrote his first thriller which was fiercely fought over by agents and publishers and came out as Woman of State in 2018 (it was retitled in paperback as A Secret worth Killing For).
-He has since written The Inquiry (published 2019) and his third thriller, A Time to Lie, is published in December 2020.
+He has since written The Inquiry (published 2019) and his third thriller, A Time to Lie, is published in December 2020 (paperback June 2021).
+He is currently also working on the memoir of a major figure in contemporary British technology.

 Simon is an accomplished public speaker, having toured the United States to publish his TV series and lectured at venues such as the National Army Museum.
 His appearance at the 2019 Oxford Book and Clapham Book Festivals were sold out and he has been a frequent moderator at sessions for the World History Congress and World Congress of Science and Factual Producers.